ucd-os-burgundy-s18/pintos1/DOC_P1.md

 >> time to work on this part of the project, how might you choose to
 >> refine or improve your design?

+Our main priority for implementing the MLFQS advanced scheduler was that it must satisfy all the specifications exactly, since any deviation from the specifications would likely result in failing tests.
+The specifications were very precise about which functions needed which equations to run for which threads at which times.
+An advantage to our design choices was that we implemented exactly what was expected and as a result, we passed all the tests.
+A disadvantage to our design was that some of the specifications for the MLFQS functions were stated circuitously and it took some time for us to gain an understanding of everything required to be implemented.
+Even if we had extra time to work on this part of the project, we could not dramatically improve the design since there are no specifications that we have not already satisfied exactly.

 >> C6: The assignment explains arithmetic for fixed-point math in
 >> detail, but it leaves it open to you to implement it.
 Why did you